jasonacox/TinySplunk/README.md

 # TinySplunk

-Tools and instructions to build and use a containerized version of Splunk for home
+TinySplunk is a collection of tools and instructions to build and use a Docker containerized version of Splunk for home or educational use.

+What is Splunk?
 [Splunk](https://www.splunk.com) is a commercial enterprise product.
-There is a [Splunk Free](https://www.splunk.com/en_us/download.html) version for personal, ad-hoc search and visualization of data.
-Splunk Free supports ongoing indexing of small volumes (<500MB/day) of data.
-If you go over 500MB/day more than 3 times in a 30 day period, Splunk will continue to index your data, but search will be disabled until you are back down to 3 or fewer times in the 30 day period.
+They have provided a [Splunk Free](https://www.splunk.com/en_us/download.html) version for personal use.
+The Splunk Free version supports ongoing indexing of small volumes (<500MB/day) of data.
+As I understand it, if you go over 500MB/day more than 3 times in a 30 day period, Splunk will continue to index your data, but search will be disabled until you are back down to 3 or fewer times in the 30 day period.

 ## Setup